auswade/auswade/README.md

 ---

-## PIXLFORGE — Operations Portal
+## PIXLFORGE, Operations Portal

-One portal that aggregates data from your applications, systems and people — then turns it into live insight on performance, operations and success.
+One portal that aggregates data from your applications, systems and people, then turns it into live insight on performance, operations and success.
 Designed, built and run by me.

 > Purpose-built apps.
-One identity, one data fabric, one bill.
+One identity, one data fabric.

+<sub>Platform stack, unified data fabric · live observability · forecasts &amp; KPIs · rules-based automations · SSO, RBAC, audit trails, SOC 2 Type II.</sub>

 <table>
   <tr>